-New project management articles published on the web during the week of April 3 – 9.
-And this week’s video: Kerry Goyette tells us that our employees are already motivated—the key to success is unleashing the power of their motivation.
-Just 17 minutes, safe for work.
+New project management articles published on the web during the week of July 3 – 9.
+And this week’s video: Scott Wadsworth and Cy Swan revive the old American tradition of shooting an anvil into the air on Independence Day.
+Just three minutes, safe for work.

 Technology, Techniques, and Human Behavior

 Ben Longstaff explores the moral challenges of creating error handling for self-driving cars that can’t empathize with the humans they may impact— When an accident is inevitable, whose life should be saved?

 Nick Heath prepared a summary of where ransomware comes from and how to protect yourself from it.

 Eshe Nelson reports on a PWC estimate that AI could increase global GDP by $15.7 trillion by 2030, with almost half of that amount accruing to China.

 Garrett Kinsman evangelizes the coming wave in the Internet of Things (IoT), explaining how it will change the world forever.

 E. Goodman-Wilson explains why he left a good gig in San Francisco at Slack to take a position in Paris.
 Yes, the one in France.

 Tim Herrera makes the business case for taking a nap at work.
 Note that napping during meetings is still not good practice.